Valbou/vtaskr-backend/docs/global/index.md

 - **settings.py**: specific settings for the app, need at least a APP_NAME value.

 This code structure permit to move easily to a new lib with a limited rewrite scoped in the lib folder.
 We can imagine concurrent use of some libs in the same repo.
 Why not a Flask implementation and a FastAPI side by side, then you just need to run.sh --flask or run.sh --fastapi to swith !

+## Third party applications - Hexagonal Architecture

+To permit a wide flexibility, each third party application have it's own main entry point using a shared initialisation.
+This allow to have different entry points to run code, sharing the same configuration.
+In this configuration, we may have support for many HMI (Human Machine Interface) libs side by side without conflict.
+For this, each apps have a "hmi" folder with a subfolder nammed according to HMI lib name.
+To add a new HMI lib, you just need to add the main, complete the subfolder in each app, and declare it in apps settings.

+In the same way, database libs (without direct entry point) can be injected using DependencyInjector.
+In each app, a persistence folder contain a subfolder for each lib implementation.
+You can find some ports to write all adapters needed for a new database lib.

+This method of work is nammed Hexagonal Architecture or Ports/Adapters.
+Directory tree organisation may change over implementations but the goals stay identical: Have less work to change dependencies, and an easier code to test.
+There are accepted drawbacks: a little worst performances, and a little more verbose code with some pass through functions.

 **Feel free to discuss about this code organisation if you have found a better way to do it !**